 Can medium scale farms contribute to smallholder commercialisation and welfare in Nigeria?

-APRA researchers Lenis Saweda O. Liverpool-Tasie and Salim Nuhu explore the beneficial relationship between small-scale and medium-scale farms in Nigeria, where frequent interactions between the two are boosting the productivity and welfare of small scale farmers.
+APRA researchers Lenis Saweda O. Liverpool-Tasie and Salim Nuhu summarise their team’s effort to explore the beneficial relationship between small-scale and medium-scale farms in Nigeria, where frequent interactions between the two are boosting the productivity and welfare of small scale farmers.
 They then look at policy implications, and how the government can help support this partnership.

 This blog is based on APRA Working Paper 38.
 Access it, for free, here.